RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 ```

 Congratulations! :tada: You've run your first Ansible command.
-For a more detailed explanation of what is going on, try running:
+For a more detailed explanation of what is going on, try running the same command but add the *-vvv* parameter

 ```
 ansible -vvv -i hosts -u root all -m ping